Dr. Teeth and the Electric Mayhem

 The band's first film role was performing the song "Can You Picture That?" in The Muppet Movie.
-They also performed "Night Life" and participated in "The Happiness Hotel" in The Great Muppet Caper and performed "Jingle Bell Rock" in A Muppet Family Christmas.
+They also performed "Night Life" and participated in "Happiness Hotel" in The Great Muppet Caper and performed "Jingle Bell Rock" in A Muppet Family Christmas.
 They appeared in The Muppets Take Manhattan (sans Lips) where Dr. Teeth sang "You Can't Take No For An Answer".
 Following the deaths of two of the group's puppeteers, Henson and Hunt, they were limited to brief instrumental background music throughout the 1990s.
 However, the Electric Mayhem backed Miss Piggy for a song in The Muppets' Wizard of Oz and performed alongside Miley Cyrus in the 2008 Studio DC: Almost Live television special.
 They have been a mainstay in the Muppets' viral video efforts of the 2010s and have a featured role in 2015's The Muppets as the house band on the show-within-a-show Up Late with Miss Piggy.
 The same year, they released two music videos for "Jungle Boogie" (featuring Sam Eagle) and "Kodachrome".

-An Electric Mayhem "live" tour with audio-animatronic versions of the puppets and rock band My Morning Jacket performing the characters was proposed in he 2000s by The Walt Disney Company but ultimately abandoned.
+An Electric Mayhem "live" tour with audio-animatronic versions of the puppets and rock band My Morning Jacket performing the characters was proposed in the 2000s by The Walt Disney Company but ultimately abandoned.
 The band performed a live five-song set at the Outside Lands Music and Arts Festival on August 6, 2016.
+The Electric Mayhem appears as the marquee artist on Rock 'n' Roller Coaster Starring The Muppets, a roller coaster attraction at Disney's Hollywood Studios in Walt Disney World; the band held a live performance for the attraction's opening.

 The Muppets Mayhem, a series about the Electric Mayhem recording their first eponymous studio album, premiered on Disney+ on May 10, 2023.